awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

    aws cloudwatch put-metric-alarm --alarm-name StatusCheckFailed-Alarm-for-i-1234567890abcdef0 --metric-name StatusCheckFailed --namespace AWS/EC2 --statistic Maximum --dimensions Name=InstanceId,Value=i-1234567890abcdef0 --unit Count --period 300 --evaluation-periods 2 --threshold 1 --comparison-operator GreaterThanOrEqualToThreshold --alarm-actions arn:aws:sns:us-west-2:111122223333:my-sns-topic
    ```

-**Note**
-   + `--period` is the time frame, in seconds, in which Amazon CloudWatch metrics are collected\.
+   The period is the time frame, in seconds, in which Amazon CloudWatch metrics are collected\.
 This example uses 300, which is 60 seconds multiplied by 5 minutes\.
-   + `--evaluation-periods` is the number of consecutive periods for which the value of the metric must be compared to the threshold\.
+The evaluation period is the number of consecutive periods for which the value of the metric must be compared to the threshold\.
 This example uses 2\.
-   + `--alarm-actions` is the list of actions to perform when this alarm is triggered\.
-Each action is specified as an Amazon Resource Name \(ARN\)\.
+The alarm actions are the actions to perform when this alarm is triggered\.
 This example configures the alarm to send an email using Amazon SNS\.